Ex Blackhawks player participates in assault investigation - WHIZ News

 Vincent was called into a meeting with then-team President John McDonough, general manager Stan Bowman, hockey executive Al MacIsaac and Gary the next day.
 He said he asked the team to report the allegations to Chicago police, and the request was denied.

-Vincent has told the AP in an email that he stands by everything he told TSN.
+Vincent told the AP in an email that he stands by everything he told TSN.

 An attorney for Aldrich told Chicago public radio station WBEZ that his client denies the allegations in the lawsuit.
 In a May statement to the radio station, the Blackhawks said the allegations directed at the team were groundless.